Sigmmma/c20/src/content/h3odst/h3odst-ek/readme.md

 6. If your operating system supports it you should enable file system compression for the `tags\sounds` folder.
 This is a workaround for high disk space usage caused by sound tags including zeroed out sound data.
 7. (Optional) Check out the [guides hub][guides] to learn more about modding or install a launcher like [Osoyoos][] if you don't like using the command line.

-# What's new in the August update
+# What's new in the September update

-## Installing the August update
+## Installing the September update
 1. Delete the shader templates from the previous update as they are not compatible, delete `tags\shaders\beam_templates`, `tags\shaders\black_templates`, `tags\shaders\contrail_templates`, `tags\shaders\custom_templates`, `tags\shaders\decal_templates`, `tags\shaders\foliage_templates`, `tags\shaders\halogram_templates`,`tags\shaders\light_volume_templates`, `tags\shaders\particle_templates`, `tags\shaders\screen_templates`, `tags\shaders\shader_templates`, `tags\shaders\terrain_templates` and `tags\shaders\water_templates`.
 2a. (recommended) Extract the new `H3ODSTEK.7z`.
 2b. (alternative) If you don't want to update all your tags it's highly recommended you at least update the `tags\shaders` folder.